/user/index/surname("Johnson",<userID:int>)

 f32 |

-num[width:32] |
+width:32 |

 f64 |

-num[width:64] |
+width:64 |

 f80 |

-num[width:80] |
+width:80 |

 Queries lacking holes perform writes on the database.
 You can think of these queries as declaring the existence of a particular key-value.
-Most query results can be fed back into FQL as write queries.
-The exception to this rule are aggregate queries and results created by non-default formatting.
+If the key’s directory does not exist, it is created during a write operation.

-❗Queries lacking a value altogether imply an empty variable as the value and should not be confused with write queries.
+❗ Queries lacking a value altogether imply an empty variable as the value and should not be confused with write queries.

 Queries containing holes read one or more key-values.
 If the holes only appear in the value, then a single key-value is returned, if one matching the schema exists.
+Most query results can be fed back into FQL as write queries.
+The exception to this rule are aggregate queries and results created by non-default formatting.

 FQL attempts to decode the value as each of the types listed in the variable, stopping at first success.
 If the value cannot be decoded, the key-value does not match the schema.